Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/jpa-relationships.markdown

 List<Order> orders = (List<Order>) query.getResultList();
 ```

-{{% tip %}}
+{{% tip "Tip"%}}
-We defined an extended index on Invoice.sum and therefore the above query takes advantage of the defined index.
+We defined an ordered index on Invoice.sum and therefore the above query takes advantage of the defined index.
 {{% /tip %}}

-# One-to-many
+# One-to-Many

-GigaSpaces JPA One-to-many relationship means that the owner of the relationship stores the owned entities in a collection within itself.
+The JPA one-to-many relationship means that the owner of the relationship stores the owned entities in a collection within itself.

-As with One-to-one, owned entities in a relationship should always be Serializable since they are transferred over the network.
+As with one-to-one, owned entities in a relationship should always be Serializable because they are transferred over the network.

 Lets examine the following example: